MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Set Screw wireframe](../img/hardware/grub_screw.png){: .shadow}

 Small, headless fastener with an internal drive.
 Used in pulleys and other gears.
-Also called a grub-screw.
+Also commonly known as a grub-screw.

 ISO 4026